 The critical factor is the flexibility of the model in recognizing the specific aspects of the text and finding matches for the user’s queries.

-This process required the use of several training scripts and comparative analysis of the results.
+This process required the use of several training scripts and a comparative analysis of the results.
 Each scenario was designed for specific detail.

 - One script to analyze the general context of the conversation